About the jewelry

 The jewelry is made to last: even the most delicate structures have been designed and made to withstand wear.
 Some of the parts, such as wings, may bend during use, but this is just as intended.
 Over time, each item becomes even more unique, taking after its user.

-The products are marked in accordance with the legislation on precious metals, with a registered responsibility mark, a fineness mark, year mark and, if possible, a handicraft mark.
-This means that silver products include the marks PLOP (the goldsmith’s registered responsibility mark), 925 (fineness mark) and I8 (year mark, changes annually) and possibly the Finnish word for handicraft, ‘käsityö’.
+The products are marked in accordance with the legislation on precious metals, with a registered responsibility mark, a fineness mark and, if possible, a handicraft mark.
+This means that silver products include the marks PLOP (the goldsmith’s registered responsibility mark), 925 (fineness mark) and possibly the Finnish word for handicraft, ‘käsityö’.
 The shape of the marks for silver products is a rectangle, apart from the handicraft mark, which does not have to be in a certain format.

 For further information about the marks and legislation, visit the following websites:

 The product pages state the materials used for the articles.

 Silver alloy is 925-‰ silver, i.e. 925 thousandth parts silver, mixed with copper (this alloy is also known as sterling silver).
 The alloy is nickel-free.

 Yellow gold alloy is 585-‰ gold (also known as 14K gold), i.e. 585 thousandth parts gold, mixed with copper and silver.
 The alloy is nickel-free.

 White gold alloy is 585-‰ palladium white gold (14K).
 In addition to fine gold, silver and copper, the alloy contains palladium, which gives it its white color.
 This alloy is, therefore, also nickel-free.